- Cures at 270° F

 - Short Body

-For more information on low temperature cure inks take a look at the blogs we have below.
+For more information on low-temperature cure inks take a look at the blogs we have below.

 Rapid Cure Glow Ink is a semi-translucent plastisol ink that is ready for use straight from the container.
 When printing on dark garments we recommend printing on top of a color.
-Use Rapid Cure White or any Fluorescent Rapid Cure ink as a base to acheive a vibrant colored glow effect.
+Use Rapid Cure White or any Fluorescent Rapid Cure ink as a base to achieve a vibrant colored glow effect.
 For best results use on 100% cotton and some cotton/ poly blend garments

 - Cure at 132° C/270° F

 Flash and Curing Guidelines: Generally it will take 5-10 washes to fully test the cure, but if the ink is seriously under-cured, the print will show deterioration after only 1-3 washings washes.
 Another way to test your print quickly is doing the “Stretch Test” stretch the print roughly 2/3 of the T-Shirt; if the print cracks and does not retract back it means you under-cured.